belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 ## Introduction

-For the past 3 years, I have been working on the <highlight>[WisniaLang](https://github.com/belijzajac/WisniaLang)</highlight> compiler for an experimental programming language that compiles to native machine code.
-It focuses on delivering tiny Linux binaries (`ELF` `x86_64`) with no LLVM dependency.
-As a result, what it actually competes with is the LLVM toolchain, on which a large number of other programming languages rely extensively.
+For the past 3 years, I have been working on the <highlight>[WisniaLang](https://github.com/belijzajac/WisniaLang)</highlight> compiler for my own programming language that compiles to native machine code and packs it into an executable by itself.
+Unlike many others, I rolled out my own compiler backend from scratch that does fast but naive code generation.
+While it's admittedly a more old-fashioned approach to compiler engineering, it's the path I chose to take when developing my compiler.

-The reason for focusing on the delivery of small binaries with no LLVM dependency is to offer an alternative to the LLVM toolchain.
-While LLVM is a powerful and widely-used toolchain, it can be quite resource-intensive and may not be suitable for all scenarios.
-By offering a compiler that can produce efficient machine code without the need for LLVM, my aim is to provide a more lightweight and flexible solution for those who need it.
+Many in the field rely on LLVM Intermediate Representation (IR) for their compilers, which can feel somewhat like cheating.
+Essentially, they’re just tapping into LLVM’s optimizations and claiming ownership of the result.
+Then they compare their LLVM-based language #5646545 to another LLVM-based language #5646698, touting superior benchmark results, all while benefiting from LLVM’s optimizations.
+Truly, the LLVM project has a lot of man hours poured into optimizations.
+Interestingly, I have heard that even established compilers like those for Fortran are switching over to LLVM, following the trend.

 ## Architecture

 ![architecture](/post-images/wisnialang-architecture.png)

-The architecture of the compiler consists of several main phases, which work together to perform this translation.
-These phases include lexical analysis, which breaks the source code down into smaller units called tokens; syntactic analysis, which builds a representation of the structure of the source code called an abstract syntax tree (AST); semantic analysis, which checks the AST for semantic errors and performs type checking; intermediate representation (IR), which represents the code in a lower-level form that is easier for the compiler to work with; code generation, which generates machine code from the IR; optimization, which improves the performance of the machine code; and linking, which combines the machine code to create a complete executable program in ELF (Executable and Linking Format) format.
+My compiler's architecture is divided into several main phases that work together to complete this translation.
+These phases include lexical analysis, which breaks the source code down into smaller pieces called tokens; syntactic analysis, which builds a representation of the structure of the source code called an abstract syntax tree (AST); semantic analysis, which checks the AST for semantic errors while traversing the tree; intermediate representation (IR), which represents the code in a lower-level form close to the target architecture; code generation, which allocates registers and generates machine code from the said IRs; and, lastly, packing the resulting machine code into an executable program in ELF format.

 ## Programming languages and LLVM